 Rio de Janeiro is a city of 6.7 million people, of which nearly one-quarter of the city’s population live in favelas (the slums), with a reported average annual income equivalent to about $100 USD.
 I guess it is not surprising that thieves rip jewellery, cameras, cell phones and wallets off of unsuspecting tourists who wave them around.

 After talking with officers on our cruise ship, local destination experts, and local tour guides, we concluded that everyone’s recommended safety list is similar.
 Also, most of these guidelines apply throughout Brazil and much of South America.

 The good news is that for the 2016 Olympics, many Rio neighbourhoods were cleaned up, and still have a high presence of tourist police.
-This helps in deterring some crime.
+This helps in deterring some crimes.

 - Avoid wearing jewellery, especially expensive-looking jewellery.
-We talked to one woman who had a necklace ripped from her neck by a passing cyclist and a man who was jumped from behind.
+We talked to one woman who had a necklace ripped from her neck by a passing cyclist and another man was jumped from behind.
 When he instinctively reached up, someone sliced off his watch.